YottaDB/YDBTest/README.md

 git clone https://gitlab.com/YottaDB/DB/YDBTest.git
 ```

-Create a `gtm_test` directory to hold a copy of the test code that is to be run, and copy the source to it:
+`gtmtest` runs from a copy of the test source that must be at `$gtm_test`.
+Make this copy as follows:

 ```sh
 mkdir -p $gtm_root/gtm_test/T${build_id}
 tsync
 ```

-`tsync` is an alias (defined by `.cshrc` via `test_env.csh`), that copies your test source directory to the directory you just made.
+`tsync` is an alias (defined by `.cshrc` via `test_env.csh`), that creates a copy of your test source directory.
 Your test source directory is taken to be the git repository of your current directory.
-Strictly, you need to run `tsync` before running a test, every time you change the source code; but the test-running aliases defined in `test_env.csh` will do this for you.
+Strictly, you need to run `tsync` before running a test, every time you change the source code; but the test-running aliases (e.g. `gtmtest`) that are defined in `test_env.csh` will do this for you.
 Here is a simplified version of `tsync`:

 ```sh
 alias tsync 'rsync -av --delete `git rev-parse --show-toplevel`/ $gtm_test/$gtm_testver/'